Negative Keyword List - Search Scientists

 Some other great examples of keywords you’d probably like to block are: “2nd hand”, “career”, or “gambling”.

-Here at Search Scientists, we want you to have the best campaigns possible.
-So in that spirit, we want to share a gift!
 Here is an extensive list of Universal Negative Keywords that you will find useful.
 It contains 800 negative keywords that will very likely be irrelevant for your business.

 Negative keyword list template